HEEM86/ReactPortfolio/README.md

 ## Overview ::

 My react site is created to the best of my ability.
 It was challenging trying to incorporate the react-bootstrap elements into my application.
-This sample of work is only an MVP that I will improve on in the future as continue
+This sample of work is only an MVP that I will improve on in the future as continue learn more about react.

+I took the liberity of using this readme to showcase my work.